Esukhia/docker-namsel-ocr/README.md

 #### Automatising the recognition with the preprocess included
 An all in one button for the book and pecha recognition.

-The threshold preprocess value can be optionaly add as a parameter.
+The threshold preprocess value can be optionaly add as a parameter and the double page layout by adding "l2".

 For the book recognition:
 ```
-docker exec namsel ./1book [threshold value]
+docker exec namsel ./1book [threshold value] l2
 ```

 And for the Pecha recognition: